 Courtesy of MPI

-Feedback on the proposed changes must be submitted by 5pm on 28 August 2020.
+Feedback on the proposed new special permit purpose must be submitted by 5pm on 9 March 2021.

 Fisheries New Zealand

-Submissions are public information.
+Note that any submission you make becomes public information.
 People can ask for copies of submissions under the Official Information Act 1982 (OIA).
-The OIA says we must make submissions available unless we have a good reason for withholding it.
+The OIA says we have to make submissions available unless we have good reasons for withholding them.
 That is explained in sections 6 and 9 of the OIA.

 Tell us if you think there are grounds to withhold specific information in your submission.
 Reasons might include that it's commercially sensitive or it's personal information.
 However, any decision MPI makes to withhold information can be reviewed by the Ombudsman, who may tell us to release it.

 MPI may post all or parts of any written submission on its website.
 We'll consider that you have consented to its publication, unless clearly stated otherwise in your submission.